-- Polish WE1 Electrode to a mirror finish and check using the magnifier that no scratches or scuffs are present. - Half-fill the sample analysis beaker (SAB) with HG500 Hg plating solution and fit to the Sonde. - Select 'M1,4,5 Conditioning' from the 'Measurements available menu' then click 'Condition Electrode' on the Analysis panel. - The M1,4,5 conditioning step will take approximately 5 minutes. - Once completed, return the HG500 Hg plating solution to the HG500 Hg plating solution bottle and rinse the Sonde and SAB with the Electrode Rinse Solution and/or deionised water.
+- Polish WE1 Electrode to a mirror finish and check using a magnifier that no scratches or scuffs are present. - Half-fill the sample analysis beaker (SAB) with HG500 Hg Plating Solution and fit to the Sonde. - Select 'M1,4,5 Conditioning' from the 'Measurements available menu' then click 'Condition Electrode' on the Analysis panel. - The M1,4,5 conditioning step will take approximately 5 minutes. - Once completed, return the HG500 Hg Plating Solution to the HG500 Hg Plating Solution bottle and rinse the Sonde and SAB with the Electrode Rinse Solution and/or deionised water.